sathyamvellal/gstatus-changer/README.md

 ============

 - To run : python2 main.py
 - Enter the username and password.
+Enter only the username, not the email.
+	Eg: username@gmail.com => Enter 'username' only
 - Enter the interval in seconds
 - Enter the statuses you want to set in the text box.
 Each status must be in a new line
 - Click on start to begin the round-robin changing of your statuses!